roots/sage/README.md

 # [Roots Theme](http://rootstheme.com/)

-Roots is a starting WordPress theme made for developers that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/) and Starkers that will help you rapidly create brochure sites and blogs.
+Roots is a starting WordPress theme made for developers that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/), Starkers, and the most popular CSS frameworks.

-Roots includes support for Blueprint CSS, 960 Grid System, 1140px Grid, Adapt.js, LESS, Foundation, and Bootstrap with the ability to set site-wide classes for the main content area and the sidebar.
+Roots includes support for Blueprint CSS, 960 Grid System, 1140px Grid, Adapt.js, Less Framework, Foundation, and Bootstrap with the ability to set site-wide classes for the main content area and the sidebar.
 There's also the option to not use any CSS framework.

 ## Quick start